bpostance/learn_data_science/README.md

 # Learn Data Science

-Learning demos and materials from across Statistics, Machine Learning and DataScience
+Learning, demo's and examples from across Statistics, Machine Learning and DataScience